input-output-hk/cardano-sl/docs/how-to/build-cardano-sl-and-daedalus-from-source-code.md

 2. Actually building the Cardano SL node (or, most likely, simply obtaining it from the IOHK's binary caches) can be performed by building the attribute `cardano-sl-static`:

-        $ nix-build -A cardano-sl-static --cores 0 --max-jobs 2 --no-build-output --out-link cardano-sl-1.0
+        $ nix-build -A cardano-sl-static --cores 0 --max-jobs 2 --no-build-output --out-link master

-    The build output directory will be symlinked as `cardano-sl-1.0` (as specified by the command), and it will contain:
+    The build output directory will be symlinked as `master` (as specified by the command), and it will contain:

-        $ ls cardano-sl-1.0/bin
+        $ ls master/bin
         cardano-node-simple

 NOTE: the various other Cardano components can be obtained through other attributes: